Olliebrown/uwstout-web-programming-base/README.md

 Development and Usage
 ---------------------
 To work on a project, and make changes:
-1. Open a terminal in the project directory (or open it in VS code and bring up the terminal)
+1. Open the folder in your favorite editor (VS code recommended)
+2. Get a command prompt (either via a built in terminal in your editor or git bash)
-2. at the command line, run `grunt` to start monitoring files and running a local server
+3. At the terminal command prompt, run `grunt` to start monitoring files and running a local server
+4. When you are all done, press 'CTRL+C' at the command prompt to stop the server.

 The standard php server is used to serve the pages on port 3002.
 This server is proxied through browsersync on port 3000 which is automatically opened in your default browser.
 Any time you save changes to any files under 'public', the browser will automatically refresh (using some JavaScript/Web Sockets magic).
 Also, if you open the web page in multiple browsers they will all stay in sync.
 Input is automatically mimicked on the other browsers (again, web sockets magic).